-This section outlines the installation of the hard drive in the AFL2-W15A-N270/L325.
+This section outlines the installation of the hard drive in the AFL2-W15A-N270.
 To install the hard drive, please follow the steps below:

-Step 1: Unfasten the right plastic side access panel (SATA/CF card/USB dongle access panel) retention screws and remove the right plastic side access panel (See figure below).
+Step 1: Unfasten the right plastic side access panel (SATA/CF card/USB dongle access panel) retention screws and remove the right plastic side access panel (Figure 2-1).